 “Strange how a teapot can represent at the same time the comforts of solitude and the pleasures of company.”

-It is heartening to realise that millions of people throughout history were as fussy and demanding in their tea-drinking habits as I am.
-Not only in the past but now in the modern contemporary world of art, music, film and literature, ardent tea drinkers abound.
-Who would have thought Mick Jagger, Russell Crowe, Lady Gaga,…
+“When you have nobody you can make a cup of tea for, when nobody needs you, that’s when I think life is over.”Audrey Hepburn Millions of people throughout history were as fussy and demanding in their tea-drinking habits as I am.
+Not only in the past but now in the modern contemporary world of art,…

 Put the Kettle On…